AristurtleDev/monogame-aseprite-docs/docs/getting-started/setup-mgcb-editor.md

 * You use multiple workstations for development
 * You have multiple team members working on the project from a shared git repo.

-These is a limitation with the MGCB Editor, not with `MonoGame.Aseprite`, because it stores it as a relative path.
+These is a limitation with the MGCB Editor, not with [MonoGame.Aseprite](../api/MonoGame.Aseprite/MonoGame.Aseprite.md), because it stores it as a relative path.
 Due to this, I strongly recommend setting up a **nuget.config** file for your project.
 By doing this, you can specify that the NuGet packages should be downloaded to a local directory within the project itself.
 Then the relative path will not break since it's local to the project.

 For more information on creating a **nuget.config** file to do this, see the [nuget.config File Reference on Microsoft Learn](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file).